-- 1. Except where provided for in paragraphs 1a and 1b, Member States may maintain or introduce, in their national law, more stringent provisions, compatible with the Treaty on the Functioning of the European Union, in order to ensure a higher level of consumer protection, under the conditions and to the extent specified in Article 5, Article 9(3b) and 9(3c), Articles 22 to 29, Article 31(4) and Articles 34 and 35. - 2.
-Member States may maintain in force, in their national law, more stringent provisions, which are compatible with the Treaty on the Functioning of the European Union, in order to ensure a higher level of consumer protection, as laid down in Article 12(4) and Article 13(2). - 3.
-Member States may not maintain or introduce, in their national law, provisions diverging from those laid down in Article 2, Article 9(1) to (3a) and Article 9(3e), Articles 10 and 11, Article 12(1) to (3), Article 13(1), Articles 14 to 19, Articles 30 to 33 and Article 36 including more stringent provisions to ensure a different level of consumer protection.
+1. Except where provided for in paragraph 1 a and 1 b, Member States may maintain or introduce, in their national law, more stringent provisions, compatible with the Treaty on the Functioning of the European Union, in order to ensure a higher level of consumer protection, under the conditions and to the extent specified in Article 5, Article 9(3b) and 9(3c), Articles 22 to 29, Article 31(4) and Articles 34 and 35

+1a.
+Member States may maintain in force, in their national law, more stringent provisions, which are compatible with the Treaty on the Functioning of the European Union, in order to ensure a higher level of consumer protection, as laid down in Article 12(4) and Article 13(2).

+1b.
+Member States may not maintain or introduce, in their national law, provisions diverging from those laid down in Article 2, Article 9(1) to (3a) and Article 9(3e), Articles 10 and 11, Article 12(1) to (3), Article 13(1), Articles 14 to 19, Articles 30 to 33 and Articles 36including more stringent provisions to ensure a different level of consumer protection.

-Article 4a Periods, dates and time limits
+Periods, dates and time limits

-Council Regulation (EEC, Euratom) No 1182/71 of 3 June 1971 determining the rules applicable to periods, dates and time limits1 shall apply to the calculation of the periods, dates and time limits contained in this Directive.
+Council Regulation (EEC, Euratom) No 1182/71 of 3 June 1971 determining the rules applicable to periods, dates and time limits1 shall apply to the calculation of the periods contained in this Directive.